 Camp Mad Libs!

-This is for the older kids (think 10+) but get ready to fall over laughing with this book of camping mad libs!
+This is a great game for the older kids (think 10+) but get ready to fall over laughing with this book of camping mad libs!
 I can’t wait to get this for my kids when they’re a little older – I LOVE to laugh!

 “Roll a S’more”

 We all know kids love s’mores, so why not a board game based on them?
 This game lets kids build a s’more piece by piece through rolling the dice!
-It’s perfect to practice number recognition and counting (and kids will love to win each piece!)
+It’s an excellent camping game to practice number recognition and counting (and kids will love to win each piece!)

-This kids favorite has a camp version, and since you guys know I’m all about trying to find fun games that pack small… this little can of fun is definitely on here!
+This classic card game has a camp version, and since you guys know I’m all about trying to find fun games that pack small… this little can of fun is definitely on here!